TheRealSaiTama/SimpleHTML/README.md

 ## Overview

-This repository is divided into seven main directories, each containing a project:
+This repository is divided into eight main directories, each containing a project:

 1.  **OnePageCV**: A simple, single-page CV template showcasing my professional background.
 2.  **BasicHTMLWebSite**: A basic website with multiple pages (Home, Articles, Contact) to demonstrate fundamental HTML structure and navigation.